KiltedCode/khandaria-campaign/sessions/README.md

 After setting off numerous traps in the thieves guild, the heroes head for air (and spells) before venturing down the stairs.

 [August 6, 2020 - Into the Den](2020/2020-08-06-into-the-den.md)
-As the heroes continue to try and answer questions about the moss and the location of `Serda`, they receive word from Guros.
+As the heroes continue to try and answer questions about the moss and the location of `Serda`, they receive word from Gurrus.

 [July 20, 2020 - City Splitting](2020/2020-07-30-city-splitting.md)
-The heroes continue to work with Guros to get to the bottom of things, while trying to find a way to rescue the adventurer taken by the duergar.
+The heroes continue to work with Gurrus to get to the bottom of things, while trying to find a way to rescue the adventurer taken by the duergar.

 [July 2, 2020 - Bards and Booms](2020/2020-07-02-bards-and-booms.md)
 The heros track down other heroes to help with the scry by night operation.